aruniverse/dotfiles/README.md

 chmod +x setup.sh
 ```

-Run the executable file.
-The .vimrc file will not be in your home directory.
-If you have a permissions issue, run `sudo chown $USER: ~/.vim/ && sudo chown $USER: ~/dotfiles`
+Run the set up script.
+The .vimrc file will be in your $HOME directory.
 ```sh
 ./setup.sh
 ```